assaabloy-ppi/binson-php/README.md

 Features
 -----------
 * Iterative parsing (no recursion)
+* No extension dependencies (should work with any custom PHP7 build)
+* Instant serialization/deserialization to/from PHP native arrays
-* Declarative "state transition matrix" based parsing algorithm
+* Declarative "state transition matrix" parsing algorithm
 * Error handling is PHP7 exception based (see `BinsonException` class)
 * Limited 64bit integer parsing on php32 builds supported (see [below](#limitation-64bit-integer-support))